huggingface/diffusers/docs/source/en/using-diffusers/overview_techniques.md

 The inference pipeline supports and enables a wide range of techniques that are divided into two categories:

-* pipeline functionality: add new features to a pipeline with callbacks, use a pipeline in a distributed setup, or merge adapters into a pipeline
+* Pipeline functionality: these techniques modify the pipeline or extend it for other applications.
+For example, pipeline callbacks add new features to a pipeline and a pipeline can also be extended for distributed inference.
-* improve inference quality: enhance your prompts with GPT2 to create better images with lower effort, and broad support for techniques to improve image generation quality
+* Improve inference quality: these techniques increase the visual quality of the generated images.
+For example, you can enhance your prompts with GPT2 to create better images with lower effort.